Ezra Koenig: Other projects and appearances

+On August 11, 2024, he appeared in the 2024 Summer Olympics closing ceremony with Phoenix, Angèle, Vannda and Kavinsky.

 Influences

 Since the age of 9, Koenig has been an admirer of music.
 In a 2014 interview with Vulture, he stated, "My dad is a massive music fan, so even just growing up in the house, he was buying new cool music, up through when I was born.
 So I was very familiar with the Ramones, Run DMC, Blondie—core New York music.
 My parents would often play the Ramones song, "We’re a Happy Family", so I remember when I was 9 or 10, learning the lyrics and trying to understand."
 By the time he got to high school, Koenig's taste had slightly changed: "I had some older friends who were really obsessed with hip-hop, De La Soul, Tribe Called Quest.
 There’s something about Midnight Marauders; it feels like a late night in the city album."

 Koenig is also a self-professed fan of bands such as the Grateful Dead and Sublime, who he believes largely influenced his musical taste.